dallas22ca/daljs/readme.md

 ## How do I use it?

-Create a new text file on your desktop, call it index.html, and fill it with this:
+Create a new text file on your desktop, call it index.html, and fill it with this (also found at example/barebones.html):

 ```
 <!DOCTYPE html>